EBTA RESEARCH GRANT 2018

-The European Brief Therapy Association Board is offering a research grant for 2017 of up to 3500 euro to suitable projects carrying out research in Solution Focused brief therapy and its applications.
-How to apply.
+For 2018 the European Brief Therapy Association Board is offering up to three research grants of 3500 euro to suitable research projects on Solution Focused brief therapy and its applications.
+All types of research projects can be presented (quantitative and/or qualitative; clinical or non-clinical…), as long as they meet high standards of quality and rigor How to apply.

 Ferdinand Wolf, Austria; firstname.lastname@example.org